pyinstaller/pyinstaller/doc/source/Manual.rst

 whether or not it is running from a bundle.
 This is covered under `Run-time Operation`_.

+|PyInstaller| does *not* include libraries that should exist in
+any installation of this OS.
+For example in Linux, it does not bundle any file from ``/lib`` or ``/usr/lib``, assuming these will be found in every system.

 Bundling to One Folder
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~